Weatherproof Your Roof for Hurricanes

 Get Ready for Hurricanes

-Over the past two years, the construction industry has taken a serious look at roof performance following the major hurricanes that devastated Florida, Texas, and the Caribbean during the 2017 & 2018 season.
+In recent years, the construction industry has taken a serious look at roof performance following the major hurricanes that continue to devastate Florida, Texas, and the Caribbean every season.
 Our company has done extensive visitation to Florida and Texas, and up the east coast, as well as consulted with numerous property owners and contractors in the Caribbean.
 Our goal is to assess roof performance and be able to provide our customers with ideas that will provide enhanced protection for their homes in the future.

 Here are three key observations we have made, which we feel will have a significant positive impact on roof performance during extreme wind events: